 This affordable hostel in the heart of Bratislava’s city center, close to the Old Town and the castle, has a lot going for it!
 Hostel Folks is the best-rated hostel in Bratislava for good reason.

-LOFT Premium & Wilson Palace is a fantastic find in Bratislava, with just 32 rooms in the LOFT hotel and another 10 rooms/suites in Wilson Palace, a real historical palace in Bratislava.
-I mean, how often can you say you slept in a European palace?
+You see, Wilson Palace is a real historical palace in Bratislava.
+How often can you say you slept in a European palace?

 The rooms are huge, furnished elegantly as would befit a palace, with modern bathrooms including soaking tubs (swoon) and fancy espresso machines (double swoon).